 Questions about degrees, terminology, etc.:

 - If major and option/concentration/minor names are short, you can fit them on the same line.
 If they're long names, split them onto two lines.

-- The goal is to have a neat, easy-to-read document, and exercise your own judgment about how to create one.
+- The goal is to have a clean, easy-to-read document, and to exercise your own judgment about how to create one.

 Minor: (Something with a really long name, so works better on a separate line)